Spatially-Coupled QLDPC Codes: Acknowledgement

 \section{Acknowledgement}

-We thank Victor Albert and Anthony Leverrier for making us aware of related literature.
-We thank Pavel Panteleev for specifying the relation between quasi-abelian lifted product codes and SC-HGP codes, and for bringing the more general lifted product codes defined over non-abelian groups to our attention.
+We thank Dr. Victor Albert and Dr. Anthony Leverrier for making us aware of related literature.
+We thank Dr. Pavel Panteleev for specifying the relation between quasi-abelian lifted product codes and SC-HGP codes, and for bringing the more general lifted product codes defined over non-abelian groups to our attention.
+We thank Dr. Nithin Raveendran for providing us with estimations of minimum distances of the codes.
 We also thank Xinyu (Norah) Tan and Vahid Nourozi for their suggestions on improving the presentation of the paper.
 This work was supported in part by the National Science Foundation through QLCI-CI: Institute for Robust Quantum Simulation, and through Grant CCF-2106213.